-Howard founded and led many of the major cross-community efforts in scholarly communications.
-He co-founded and chaired the not-for-profit ORCID – Open Researcher and Contributor ID system -- and continues to serve on its board of directors.
-He was active in the establishment of the Digital Object Identifier (DOI) and the founding and technical development of CrossRef and CLOCKSS.
-He currently serves on the Board as the Past President for the Society for Scholarly Publishing and is an active member of the STM Future Labs.
+Howard is the driving force behind CHOR Inc. and its first service, CHORUS.
+Over the past two decades, he played a key role in developing innovative technology solutions that have transformed scholarly communications.
+He co-founded and chaired the not-for-profit ORCID – Open Researcher and Contributor ID system, and was active in the establishment of the Digital Object Identifier (DOI) and the founding and technical development of CrossRef and CLOCKSS.
+He was President of the Society for Scholarly Publishing (SSP) from 2014-2015 and served on its board from 2010-2012 and 2013-2016.
+He is an active member of the Metadata 2020 and SCHOLIX initiatives and the STM Future Labs.
 Howard received the NFAIS Miles Conrad Memorial Lecture Award in 2012.
-He is a frequent speaker on a variety of production and new technology themes.
+He is a frequent speaker on digital production and new technology themes

 Before joining CHOR, Howard was Chief Technology Officer, Executive Vice-President, for Nature Publishing Group where he was in charge of global web and mobile development and operations, content management, production and manufacturing, and information technology across all NPG products.
 Howard also held positions at Springer and John Wiley & Sons.